Merida’s Best Photo Spots

 The Beautifully Preserved Plaza Grande

-The Plaza Grande is one of the liveliest spots in Merida and we definitely enjoyed hanging out here.
-Additionally The Plaza Grande is also home to cultural events and festivals throughout the year.
+The Plaza Grande is one of the liveliest spots in Merida, and we definitely enjoyed hanging out here.
+Additionally, the Plaza Grande is also home to cultural events and festivals throughout the year.
 So make sure to check what’s happening during your visit.

-Additional Photo Opps in Plaza Grande
+Merida Photo Spots in Plaza Grande

 Catedral de San Ildefonso